-To maintain an active CPA license in Georgia, certified public accountants have to fulfill the CPE requirement on a biennial basis.
+To maintain an active CPA license in Georgia, certified public accountants have to fulfill a CPE requirement on a biennial basis.

 Here is a summary for your reference: